rachele182/Master-Thesis/README.md

 ---
 ## Overview
-his repository contains the research and implementation of a **Cooperative Dual Admittance Controller (CDAC)** developed as part of a Master's thesis in **robotics and control engineering**.
+This repository contains the research and implementation of a **Cooperative Dual Admittance Controller (CDAC)** developed as part of a Master's thesis in **robotics and control engineering**.

 The controller is designed for **bimanual and cooperative manipulators**.
 It builds on **dual-quaternion algebra**, which the controller uses to represent both wrenches and elastic displacements in a way that is geometrically consistent with the cooperative task space.
 The complete scheme combines four blocks: